 - (a) Evaluation of Bids or Proposals.
 The Board shall accept and consider for award only those bids or proposals which are responsive as defined by these rules.
-Nonresponsive bids or proposals shall be rejected. - (b) Award of Contracts Above \$50,000.
-Any public contract where the amount of purchase exceeds \$50,000 shall be awarded by the City Council, acting in its capacity as the Board.
-The City

-Council shall authorize the purchase through the budget process or by ordinance, resolution or motion.
-Following staff review of bids or proposals received and recommendation concerning the award, the City Council shall award the contract to the lowest responsible bidder or the best proposer who has submitted the lowest bid or best proposal which is in the best interest of the City, based upon the criteria set forth in the solicitation documents.

-- Section 8.
+Nonresponsive bids or proposals shall be rejected. - (b) Award of Contracts Aboveabove \$25,00075,000.
+Any public contract, other than Public Improvement Contracts, where the amount of purchase exceeds \$25,000\$75,000 shall be awarded by the City Council, acting in its capacity as the Board.
+The City Council shall authorize the purchase through the budget process or by ordinance, resolution or a motion.
+Following staff review of competitive sealed bids or proposals received and recommendation concerning the award, the City Council shall award the contract to the lowest responsible bidder or the best proposer who has submitted the lowest bid or best proposal which is in the best interest of the City, based upon the criteria set forth in the solicitation documents. - Section 8.
 Public Contracts for Goods and Services.
 This section applies to public contracts that are not contracts for public improvements or personal services.
-The following classes of public contracts are created and the procedures or awarding such contracts are determined not to encourage favoritism or substantially diminish competition and to result in substantial cost savings. - (a) Contracts under \$25,000: Contracts for purchase of goods, materials, and supplies or for construction, maintenance, repair, or similar labor and materials contracts where the amount does not exceed \$25,000 may be exempted subject to the following conditions: - (1) For purchases up to the sum of \$2,000, an authorized City employee may use a field purchase order to purchase needed items, without any other approval. - (2) For purchases in an amount in excess of \$2,000, and up to \$5,000, a department head can approve a purchase only after obtaining at least three (3) competitive quotes by telephone from responsible and responsive bidders. - (3) For purchases in an amount in excess of \$5,000 and up to \$10,000, a department head can approve a purchase only after obtaining at least three (3) written quotes from responsible and responsive bidders. - (4) For purchases in an amount in excess of \$10,000 and up to \$25,000 a purchase order must be approved by the Director only after three (3) written quotes have been obtained from responsible and responsive bidders. - (b) Each department shall operate within its budget, or seek supplemental budgetary authority from the City Council with respect to the contract.
+The following classes of public contracts are created and the procedures or awarding such contracts are determined not to encourage favoritism or substantially diminish competition and to result in substantial cost savings. - (a) Contracts under up to \$2575,000: Contracts for purchase of goods, materials, and supplies or for construction, maintenance, repair, or similar labor and materials contracts where the amount does not exceed \$2575,000 may be exempted subject to the following conditions:

+- (1) For purchases up to the sum of \$25,000, an authorized City employee purchase needed items, without any other approval. - (2) For purchases in an amount in excess of \$25,000, and up to \$25,000, a department head can approve a purchase only after obtaining at least three (3) informally solicited competitive quotes by telephone from responsible and responsive bidders. - (3) For purchases in an amount in excess of \$25,000 and up to \$4075,000, a department headthe Director can approve a purchase only after obtaining at least three (3) informally solicited written quotes from responsible and responsive bidders. - (4) For purchases in an amount in excess of \$10,000 and up to \$25,000 must be approved by the Director only after three (3) written quotes have been obtained from responsible and responsive bidders(2) and (3) above, a written record of the sources of quotes received is required.
+If three (3) quotes are not reasonably available, fewer will suffice, but a written record of the effort shall be made. - (b) Each department shall operate within its budget, or seek supplemental budgetary authority from the City Council with respect to the contract.